craws/OpenAtlas/install/upgrade/upgrade.md

 Execute install/upgrade/5.2.0.sql after making backups

+Some map configurations were moved from default/config.py to the database and can now be adjusted in the admin interface.
+In case you have overwritten them in instance/production.py (where they are not used anymore) you should adjust these settings at admin/map.
+Values moved are:
+* MAX_ZOOM
+* DEFAULT_ZOOM

 ### 5.1.0 to 5.1.1

 A code base update (e.g. with git pull) and an Apache restart should be sufficient.